TheWizland/QuoteBot/README.md

 Example: $quote John 2 dateStart:2022/8/1 dateEnd:2022/9/2

+$idQuote [number]

+Outputs a quote with the specified unique ID.

+$totalQuotes

+Outputs the total amount of quotes saved.

+$quotedCount [username]

+Outputs the amount of times a user has been quoted.

+$quoteRank [number]

+Outputs the first [number] of people with the most quotes, as well as how many quotes each of those people have attributed to them.

+$quoterCount [username]

+Outputs the amount of times a user has added quotes.

 $deleteQuote id

 Deletes a quote with the chosen id.
 Deletes saved attachments as well.